rdmurphy/la-county-general-election-results-2022/README.md

 | `precincts.json`              | A GeoJSON representation of the precincts used for the 2022 general election.
 These are used to populate the `geometry` field in the `precincts` table in the the Spatialite database.
 This is sourced from the [Registrar Recorder Election Precincts](https://egis-lacounty.hub.arcgis.com/datasets/lacounty::registrar-recorder-election-precincts-/about) dataset found on the LA County GIS site.                                                                  |
 | `statement_of_votes_cast.zip` | A ZIP file provided by the LA County Clerk that contains a precinct-level breakdown of results for each contest in Excel format.                                                                                                                                                                                                                                                                                                                                        |

+## Notes, etc.

+- The `total_votes` field found on each row in `candidates` represents the overall total votes cast for a candidate in a candidate.
+It is **not** a sum total of all votes reported by precinct.
+This is because the county intentionally redacts voter selection in precincts with a single voter to preserve their right to cast a secret ballot.
+- Thanks to the situation above this also means that precincts with redacted votes will also have a blank `location` field in the `precincts` table.
+This value is only available in the results spreadsheets within the ZIP file.

 ## License

 MIT